We are currently accepting Delegations:

 Our nodes are powered by AMD Ryzen processor.
 We make regular backups and upgrades on our systems.

-Phorest is a PoS (Proof of Stake) node operator that supports the Open Application Network.
+Phorest is a Proof of Stake node operator that supports the Open Application Network.
 We provide equitable staking through our secure validator node.
-Phorest Pool is safe, reliable and applies reasonable fee (current fees are at 1%).
-We aim to provide at least 99% uptime and deliver excellent customer service.
+Phorest Pool is safe, reliable and applies reasonable fee.
+Our goal is to provide at least 99,9% uptime and deliver excellent customer service.
+We will notify about any rate changes two weeks before they will be implemented.

 Follow @phorest_org to get recent updates.